sunfishcode/pathbox/README.md

 One of the things we've learned from wasi\_snapshot\_preview1 was that the `--dir=` preopen system is inconvenient, awkward, and prone to misuse.

+And it's especially inconvenient in use cases like binfmt\_misc where users want to treat it like a "regular" executable where they don't have to pass extra `--dir=` flags.

 This repo contains a possible alternative approach which preserves the useful properties of preopens while being more convenient.